How to survive living in a WW1 trench

 1) Trench foot

 This gruesome disease was named as such because it was by far the most common condition you could catch in the trenches.
-Its officially known as immersion foot syndrome and basically means that someones feet have been wet for to long.
-In the first year there were no duck boards on the bottom of the trenches to keeps peoples feet dry, and the troops feet would be permanently submerged in water, with them often being forced to sleep semi submerged in water filled craters.
+It’s officially known as immersion foot syndrome and means that someone’s feet have been wet for too long.
+In the first year, there were no duckboards on the bottom of the trenches to keep people’s feet dry, and the troop’s feet would be permanently submerged in water, with them often being forced to sleep semi-submerged in water-filled craters.

-If your feet are constantly wet for a period of a week or more then the skin will start to turn pale and go numb.
-The biggest danger comes from gangrene forming on the soaked skin and causing the foot to be amputated which was the only method to save the victims life since anti-biotics hadn’t been invented yet.
+If your feet are constantly wet for more than a full day then the skin will start to turn pale and go numb.
+The biggest danger comes from gangrene forming on the soaked skin and causing the foot to be amputated which was the only method to save the victim’s life since antibiotics hadn’t been invented yet.

 2) Shell shock

-This is another condition that no one knew about before the great war, probably because no one had shot millions of tons of explosives at each other before.
-Shell shock is a psychological condition that can cause people to seem crazy, with their emotions and thought process being far removed from what can be considered normal.
+This is another condition that no one knew about before the Great War, probably because no one had shot millions of tons of explosives at each other before.
+Shell shock is a psychological condition that can cause people to seem crazy, with their emotions and thought processes being far removed from what can be considered normal.

 The condition is caused by going into a state of shock caused by constant explosions and the knowledge that you could die at any second.
-Imaging seeing a blown-out crater covered in body parts that used to belong to people you knew, knowing that at any second you could die in the same way.
-Every single time a bomb lands you know it could have been you that died, and thinking about this constantly while trying to sleep and eat can cause people to breakdown into the state now known as shell shock.
+Imagine seeing a blown-out crater covered in body parts that used to belong to people you knew, knowing that at any second you could die in the same way.
+Every single time a bomb lands you know it could have been you who died, and thinking about this constantly while trying to sleep and eat can cause people to break down into the state now known as shell shock.
+Learning about how to survive living in a WWI trench involved developing a strong psychological defense against the constant threat of death.

 3) Rats

-These furry little creatures can live just about any were, and aren’t afraid to steal food and poop in peoples drinking water.
-They are known carriers of disease and have caused many more deaths through causing and spreading it than they have with their tiny jaws.
-Rats were a constant threat to peoples health and a hand full of diseased rats getting into the front lines food supply could be devastating to the war effort.
+These furry little creatures can live just about anywhere and aren’t afraid to steal food and poop in peoples drinking water.
+They are known carriers of disease and have caused many more deaths by spreading it than they have with their tiny jaws.
+Rats were a constant threat to people’s health and a hand full of diseased rats getting into the front lines food supply could be devastating to the war effort.

 4) Gas Attacks

-An ever present threat was a wave of strangely coloured gas floating towards the front line.
-First came chlorine gas and which was only deadly if your breathed to much of it in and often caused very few deaths when used.
-It could also be beaten by using a simply gas mask and didn’t effect anything on a person other than their respiratory system.
+An ever-present threat was a wave of strangely colored gas floating towards the front line.
+First came chlorine gas which was only deadly if you breathed too much of it in and often caused very few deaths when used.
+It could also be beaten by using a simple gas mask and didn’t affect anything on a person other than their respiratory system.

-After the rats and trench foot, the soldiers themselves caused were the biggest cause of disease in the trenches.
-Toilets were basically a dug out hole within a dug out trench, and when heavy rain fall came they would often overflow and become part of the small stream flowing through the trenches, the same stream that people sleep in and cook around.
+After the rats and trench foot, the soldiers themselves were the biggest cause of disease in the trenches.
+Toilets were just holes within a dug-out trench, and when heavy rainfall came they would often overflow and become part of the small stream flowing through the trenches, the same stream that people sleep in and cook around.

-The huge amount of dead bodies laying in no-mans land were they couldn’t be collected also poisoned the ground water with disease, and since this land was surrounded by trenches that were lower down, that water often ended up finding its way inside.
+The huge amount of dead bodies lying in no-mans land where they couldn’t be collected also poisoned the ground water with disease, and since this land was surrounded by trenches that were lower down, that water often ended up finding its way inside.

-If you were lucky enough to not get infected by a sewage covered rat or killed from a quarter ton shell during your sleep then you’d get your turn to go “over the top”.
-Not dying from trench conditions gave you the opportunity to run towards thousands of well trained soldiers with machine guns and in the unlikely event that every single one of the them misses you, you would then be forced to kill a bunch of people doing the exact same thing as you but on another side.
+If you were lucky enough not to get infected by a sewage-covered rat or killed from a quarter-ton shell during your sleep then you’d get your turn to go “over the top”.
+Not dying from trench conditions gave you the opportunity to run towards thousands of well-trained soldiers with machine guns and in the unlikely event that every single one of them misses you, you would then be forced to kill a bunch of people doing the exact same thing as you but on another side.